edwarddoyle/CI-MS2-KCC-APP/testing.md

 ## Testing

+JavaScript function testing can be found in the [JavaScript Test Results Document](assets/docs/FunctionTests.pdf) As DRY functions are imported across the entire application - they are tested within the scope they are executed, ie. a noData() function is called when there is no data to display in events.js & reports.js.
+Testing of this function was carried out within these scopes and not where the function is declared

 >The following devices / browsers were used by me for testing.
 Friends & family used a variety of devices to view / test the site.
 >
 >* Desktop